Ahmed al-Sharaa : The Evolution of a Syrian War Leader

 His activism began in 2000, following the Second Intifada (meaning "uprising" in Arabic), during which the Palestinian population rose up against Israeli occupation policies.
 In 2003, when the U.S. military invaded Iraq, Ahmed al-Sharaa joined Jama'at al-Tawhid wal-Jihad, led by Abu Musab al-Zarqawi in Iraq, which became Al-Qaeda in Iraq in 2004.
 He was imprisoned in Camp Bucca, a massive American prison, in 2005.
 He was released in 2011 and returned to Syria, where he adopted the nom de guerre “Abu Mohammed al-Jolani.”
 He founded the militant group Jabhat al-Nusra.

-Two years later, the emir of the Islamic State wanted to merge al-Nusra with the Islamic State in Iraq to create the Islamic State in Iraq and the Levant (ISIL), but al-Jolani refused and instead pledged allegiance to Ayman al-Zawahiri (Al-Qaeda).
+Two years later, the emir of the Islamic State wanted to merge al-Nusra with the Islamic State in Iraq to create the Islamic State in Iraq and the Levant (ISIL or ISIS), but al-Jolani refused and instead pledged allegiance to Ayman al-Zawahiri (Al-Qaeda).
 This decision was partly motivated by al-Baghdadi’s intent to assassinate Syrian rebel leaders.
-The following year, the mediator between al-Nusra and Al-Qaeda was killed in a suicide attack by ISIL, marking the start of open warfare between al-Nusra and the Islamic State (ISIS).
+The following year, the mediator between al-Nusra and Al-Qaeda was killed in a suicide attack by ISis, marking the start of open warfare between al-Nusra and the Islamic State (ISIS).

 In 2016, he broke ties with Al-Qaeda and renamed his group Fatah al-Sham Front.
 He aimed to integrate with Syrian rebel factions and focus on the Syrian revolution, while also attempting to improve his group's image and shed the "terrorist group" label.
 On January 28, 2017, his group merged with five others to form Hayat Tahrir al-Sham (HTS).
 He took over leadership of HTS in October of the same year after Abu Jaber stepped down.
 Meanwhile, the U.S. State Department offered $10 million for any information leading to his capture.
 This bounty was lifted on December 20, 2024, following his meeting with an American delegation.